atomone-hub/govgen-validators/crosnest.md

 11) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach

-* Crosnest is composed of 5 peoples for Finland, The Netherland, Italia and France.
+* Crosnest is composed of 5 people for Finland, The Netherland, Italia and France.

 13) Must provide Transparency disclosures of associations among validators.
 (Also see [Validators and KYC #75](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094)).

-* Crosnest is an independant entity without any association to any other validators.
-We are running White label validators without taking advantage.
+* Crosnest is an independent entity without any association to any other validators.
+Through our White Label service we operate validators on behalf of third parties, who have complete decisional control over their validator's actions, delegations, and rewards.

 14) The Community will put together best practices for KYC-ing and approving validator submissions.
 The conversation can be followed here: ([Validators and KYC #75)](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094))